timsutton/osx-vm-templates/README.md

 This is a set of Packer templates and support scripts that will prepare an OS X installer media that performs an unattended install for use with [Packer](http://packer.io) and [VeeWee](http://github.com/jedi4ever/veewee).
 These were originally developed for VeeWee, but support for the VeeWee template has not been maintained since Packer's release and so it is only provided for historical purposes.

-The machine is also configured for use with [Vagrant](http://www.vagrantup.com), using either the [Hashicorp VMware Fusion provider](http://www.vagrantup.com/vmware) or Vagrant's included [VirtualBox provider](http://docs.vagrantup.com/v2/virtualbox/index.html).
+The machine defaults to being configured for use with [Vagrant](http://www.vagrantup.com), using either the [Hashicorp VMware Fusion provider](http://www.vagrantup.com/vmware) or Vagrant's included [VirtualBox provider](http://docs.vagrantup.com/v2/virtualbox/index.html).
+You can override this, to build a machine with different admin account settings, and without the vagrant ssh keys.

 Use with the Fusion provider requires Vagrant 1.3.0, and use with the VirtualBox provider Vagrant 1.6.3 if using the Rsync file sync mechanism.
 Note that the VeeWee template also does not have any VirtualBox support.

 Provisioning steps that are defined in the template via items in the [scripts](https://github.com/timsutton/osx-vm-templates/tree/master/scripts) directory:
 - [Vagrant-specific configuration](http://docs.vagrantup.com/v2/boxes/base.html)